Goat Cheese Alfredo Sauce | Gluten-Free

 Dietary Issues & Food Choices

 We’ve also removed xanthan gum from our diet because it seemed to disrupt that delicate balance in gut bacteria.
-Anyway, the list goes on… and the cleaner, the less processed, the fewer ingredients, the better.
+Anyway, the list goes on… and the cleaner, the less processed, the fewer ingredients, the better for me.

 We cooked everything first and then added the prepared sauce at the end and tossed everything together before serving.
 Hope you enjoy!